SerahSoltani/Object-detection/README.md

 python script_name.py
 ```

-5. The annotated video will be saved at the specified 'output_path'.
+5. The annotated video will be saved at the specified `output_path`.
 If a display is active, press 'q' to quit the visualization window.

+# Code Overview

+- **Load YOLOv5 model**: The YOLOv5 model is loaded using `torch.hub`.
+- **Process input**: The script processes video frames or images from the specified `input_path`.
+- **Object detection**: The YOLOv5 model detects objects in each frame.
+- **Rendering and saving**: Detected objects are annotated, and the resulting frames are saved as a new video.

+## License

+This project uses the [MIT License](https://opensource.org/licenses/MIT).
+Refer to the `LICENSE` file for more details.
+"""